paypal/resteasy-spring-boot/README.md

 ### spring-boot-starter-resteasy
 The RESTEasy Spring Boot Starter project

+## Reporting an issue
+Please open an issue in using our [GitHub issues](https://github.com/paypal/resteasy-spring-boot/issues) page

 ## Contributing
 You are very welcome to contribute to RESTEasy Spring Boot starter!
 Read our [Contribution guidelines](./CONTRIBUTING.md).